 Beginning of crabbing season in San Francisco

-One of the best spots to go Crabbing in San Francisco is at the Pacifica Pier.
-You can freely crab off of any pier without license.
+One of the best spots to go Crabbing in San Francisco is at the Pacifica Pier, opening first Saturday in November every year.
+You can freely crab off of any pier or public jetty without a fishhing license.
 All the images taken in this post are from the Pacifica Pier.

 Address: 2100 Beach Blvd, Pacifica, CA 94044